 - Euan Imrie, Chief Operating Officer, Charities Trust

 The Aviva Foundation Board review new funding proposals throughout the year.
 Some of the projects funded so far include:

-- Financially Resilient Communities: This 15-month project run by a consortium formed of St. Paul’s Advice Centre, Talking Money and Advice UK will use a ‘systems-thinking’ approach (in partnership with Aviva’s volunteer experts in this area) to help understand how current services operate and how they can be redesigned to help the financial well-being of low-income families in Bristol.
+- Financially Resilient Communities: This project run by a consortium formed of St. Paul’s Advice Centre, Talking Money and Advice UK is using a ‘systems-thinking’ approach (in partnership with Aviva’s volunteer experts in this area) to help understand how current financial advice services operate and how they can be transformed to positively impact the financial well-being of low-income communities.
 The learnings from this project will be shared with other independent providers of advice and social welfare support across the UK.

-- Accessing Experience Programme: Working with Business in the Community, this three-year programme provides access to job opportunities to people over 50 years old in five cities across the UK, providing job placement opportunities, mid-life MOT support and campaigning for age friendly employment.
+- Accessing Experience Programme: Working with Business in the Community, this programme aims to reduce employment barriers faced by the over 50s at risk of poverty.
+It provides job placement opportunities, mid-life MOT support and campaign for age friendly employment.
 Find out more